-One of the best ways to treat all kinds of gum disease (gingivitis), including periodontitis and acute necrotising ulcerative gingivitis (ANUG), is to practise good oral hygiene.
+The best way to treat all gum disease, including periodontitis and acute necrotising ulcerative gingivitis, is to practise good oral hygiene.

 Gum disease and periodontitis

 Good oral hygiene involves:

 - brushing your teeth for 2-3 minutes twice a day (in the morning and at night)

 - using an electric toothbrush if possible (unless you have ANUG, see below)

 - using toothpaste that contains fluoride if your water supply is low in fluoride (fluoride is a natural mineral that helps protect against tooth decay)

 - not smoking